You want your readers to become more MOTIVATED, ENGAGED & ANALYTICAL.

 Readers need strategies and tools to track characters in a fiction story so they can see how the characters affect the plot of the story.

 Readers need to understand and practice the inferring process.
 Inferring is difficult for many readers.
 When readers understand how inferring works, they will be able to bring relevant schema, information and connections to the text to build comprehension.

 Readers need to be able to pull the most relevant ideas and details from a text to build understanding and comprehension.
 Reading tools and skills specific to practicing comprehension strategies need to be added to the reading toolbox throughout the school year.

-For minilesson ideas to teach all of the points included here in this article, download my free guide, Over 90 Reading Minilesson Ideas that will develop MOTIVATED, ENGAGED & ANALYTICAL readers.
+For minilesson ideas to teach all of the points included here in this article, grab my free Mini-Course, 5 Days to Crafting Minilesson That Will Ignite & Engage Your Readers with Over 90 Reading Minilesson Ideas that will develop MOTIVATED, ENGAGED & ANALYTICAL readers.

 The end goal of a successful reading curriculum each school year is that your readers become more analytical based on their own unique reading level.
 This looks different at each grade level and each reading level.
 BUT...readers can revisit the same comprehension skills, strategies and tools each year and apply them to text with increased complexity. (appropriate for their age and level, of course)

 Readers need to be able to see how the reading process works together to build comprehension and understanding of a text.
 They need to practice putting it all together--synthesizing the text.

 Readers need to see that as they read, their thinking evolves, grows and changes and that's okay!
 This changing thinking needs to take readers beyond the text.

 Readers need to understand that the interpretation of a text can look different from the readers around them.
 When readers interpret a text, they need to be able to support their thinking with evidence from their reading.